- About Us

 Step 10: Install the bathroom cabinets, countertop, sink, and mirrors.

-As you near the completion of your new bathroom addition, the final step is to have your plumber install the sinks and fixtures and connect the water supply and drain lines.
-If you opted for a tankless water heater in the bathroom, this is also the time to have your plumber install it, especially if it’s being installed under a cabinet.
+As your new bathroom addition is nearing completion, this is the final step.
+You may want to have your plumber take care of installing the sinks and fixtures and connecting the water supply and drain lines.
+If you opted for a tankless water heater in the bathroom, this is when you would want your plumber to install it, especially if it is being installed under a cabinet.

-Depending on the bathroom design you created, you may need to add some finishing touches, such as:
+Depending on the bathroom design you created, you may still have some finishing touches to complete, such as:

-Once everything is completed, thoroughly clean your new bathroom and enjoy it!
-Don’t forget to take pictures at each stage, so you can share your new bathroom addition on your preferred social media platform.
+Once everything is completed, give your new bathroom a detailed cleaning and enjoy it!
+Remember to take pictures at each stage, so you can share your new bathroom addition on your favorite social media site.

-If you need help installing new bathroom plumbing, drainage system lines, sink installation, or other plumbing requirements, don’t hesitate to contact MET Plumbing & Air Conditioning by calling 281-603-9949 today!
-We can also help you with running new air ducts for heating and cooling your new bathroom.
+For assistance with installing new bathroom plumbing, drainage system lines, sink installation, and other plumbing needs, please feel free to contact MET Plumbing & Air Conditioning at 281-603-9949 today!
+We can even take care of running new air ducts for heating and cooling your new bathroom!